kristarking/tooling-project/README.md

 kubectl get svc -n tooling
 ```

-### Force cert-manager to retry if something is stuck
+### Force cert-manager to retry a stuck certificate

-If the certificate is stuck at `READY: False`, delete everything and let cert-manager start fresh:
+If the certificate is sitting at `READY: False` and not moving, delete the related resources and cert-manager will recreate them automatically:

 ```bash
 kubectl delete certificate tooling-web-tls -n tooling